abhayagiri/what-is-buddhism/main.md

 to what people might associate with gods or God.
 However, because of the all-encompassing law of impermanence, even these exalted beings are subject to passing away and being reborn.
-They are still caught in the cycle of birth and death, and therefore are not taken as an ultimate refuge.
+They are still caught in the cycle of birth and death and, therefore, are not taken as an ultimate refuge.

 # The Delusion of a Permanent Self or Soul